martinsong/data-visualization/README.md

-dataDriven
+data visualization
 ==========

-Create some statistics result with D3 and Nodejs and Mongodb
+Description: Application used to make a statistics to data, and visualization it.

+Environment: Nodejs -> Mongo, D3.js